midonet/midonet/docs/design-overview.md

 ### Simulations

-Simulations are one of the workflow phases managed by the PWFA, they work purely at the virtual topology level (no knowledge of physical mappings) of actions
+Simulations are one of the workflow phases managed by the DDA, they work purely at the virtual topology level (no knowledge of physical mappings) of actions

-Each simulation queries the Virtual Topology Manager for device state.
+Each simulation reads the VirtualTopologyActor shared state database for device state.
 The simulations don't subscribe for device updates.
-Normally a simulation cannot know at the outset the entire set of devices it will need to simulate (and therefore query from the VTM) - more commonly, it will discover a new device it needs to simulate as soon as the previous device's simulation completes.
+Normally a simulation cannot know at the outset the entire set of devices it will need to simulate (and therefore query from the VTA) - more commonly, it will discover a new device it needs to simulate as soon as the previous device's simulation completes.

+When a simulation encounters a device or piece of topology that the VTA doesn't yet know about it will produce a Future that will complete when the VTA fetches the missing piece of topology.
+Because packet processing is synchronous and non-blocking, simulations that run into a future are cancelled, and put in a 'WaitingRoom' until a time out occurs or the future is completed.
+When the future completes the DDA that owned the suspended simulation will re-start processing the packet from scratch.

 The role of a simulation is to determine for a single packet entering the virtual network at some vport, whether: